mongoose-airlines/Al-Gore-Rithms/README.md

 ### Sum Numbers

 An algorithm that accepts a single array of numbers and returns the sum of the numbers in the array.
-However if the arr is empty, the algorithm return
+However if the arr is empty, the algorithm return.

+I've added two different approaches to this problem below, the second one uses the reduce method available from the JavaScript Array API

 ```js
 function sumNumbers(arr) {